Through-Foliage Surface-Temperature Reconstruction for Early Wildfire Detection: Introduction

-In this work, we present a novel approach for detecting occluded wildfires by leveraging a combination of signal processing and machine learning.
-Drones are used to capture thermal images in a grid pattern over forested areas.
-These images are first computationally combined using an optical synthetic aperture sensing technique called Airborne Optical Sectioning (AOS) \cite{schedl2020airborne, schedl2020search, schedl2021autonomous, kurmi2018airborne, bimber2019synthetic, kurmi2019statistical, kurmi2019thermal, kurmi2020fast, kurmi2021pose, kurmi2106combined, nathan2022through, youssef2025deepforest, nathan2024autonomous, nathan2024reciprocal, youssef2024fusion, kerschner2024stereoscopic, amala2023synthetic, amala2023drone, seits2022evaluation, amala2022inverse} to reduce occlusion caused by vegetation.
-This suppresses the thermal signal from the forest canopy to enhance the surface temperature signal.
-However, the clarity of the resulting integral images remains limited by vegetation density, which causes a persistent temperature blur.
-To overcome this limitation, we train a visual state space model for image restoration \cite{10843251} to reconstruct the extremely weak thermal signals of ground fires obscured by dense canopy, which are normally undetectable.
-Training such a model requires extensive data on occluded ground and surface fires, which is not available in practice.
-Existing wildfire databases \cite{shamsoshoara2021aerial, hopkins2023flame, hopkins2024flame} primarily contain imagery of developed, visible fires.
-They are insufficient and too small for efficient training.
-To address this data scarcity, we generated a large-scale synthetic dataset through the following procedure: We began with a limited set of a few hundred thermal images of non-occluded ground and surface fires, captured during a high-altitude mountain wildfire above the treeline.
+To address this data scarcity, we generated a large-scale synthetic dataset through the following procedure.
+We began with a limited dataset consisting of several hundred thermal images of real, non-occluded ground and surface fires, captured during a high-altitude mountain wildfire above the treeline.
+These real observations were used to define the initial temperature distributions and morphological characteristics of fire patterns.
 This initial dataset was significantly expanded to many thousands of samples by embedding latent diffusion \cite{rombach2022high} into a vector quantized variational autoencoder \cite{van2017neural}, and by additional temperature augmentation.
-Subsequently, we superimposed occluding vegetation onto these samples using thermal procedural forest simulation, in which we modeled varying conditions such as local foliage density, ambient temperature, and solar altitude.
+By anchoring the generative process in real measurements, the synthesized data remain physically and statistically consistent with real wildfire signatures.
+Subsequently, we superimposed occluding vegetation onto these samples using thermal procedural forest simulation, in which we modeled varying conditions such as local foliage density, ambient temperature, and solar azimuth.
 This process yielded hundreds of thousands of simulated thermal drone images of occluded ground and surface fires.
 Finally, we processed these images with AOS, enabling our model to learn the mapping between the AOS integral images (that suppress occlusion but leave thermal blur) and the corresponding occlusion-free ground truth.

 Our trained model facilitates the reconstruction of surface temperatures through occluding dense forest canopy.
 On simulated data across a wide range of ambient temperatures, forest densities, and sunlight conditions, our method reduced RMSE by a factor of 2 to 2.5 compared to both conventional thermal imaging and uncorrected AOS integrals.
 The improvement was even more pronounced in field experiments focusing on high-temperature hotspots, where we observed a 12.8-fold RMSE gain over conventional methods and a 2.6-fold gain over uncorrected AOS.
 Crucially, our technique successfully revealed the complete morphological characteristics, such as shape and extent, of fire hotspots that conventional imaging misses due to occlusion.
 As our approach is highly scalable and real-time, it has the potential to enable fully automated aerial wildfire monitoring across large forested terrain using high-endurance autonomous drones.